trueprog/cpu/_pages/course/02_simumem.md

 ***

 <a name="footnote1"><sup>*</sup></a> Actually that's only true if the cells are 1 byte in
 size.
 We're simulating an 8 bit microcomputer here, where this would be true.
+However, our simulation uses Java's built-in data type `int`, which is actually 4 bytes long.
+Let's just ignore this for now and pretend it's really just 1 byte.